 Minnesota State University Moorhead’s Paseka School of Business is accredited by the AACSB International (Association to Advance Collegiate Schools of Business International), founded in 1916, is a membership association of almost 1,200 educational institutions, businesses and other organizations in 74 countries and territories.
 AACSB’s mission is to advance quality management education worldwide through accreditation and thought leadership.
 AACSB accreditation is the mark of quality distinction most widely sought after by business schools—less than 5% worldwide have earned the achievement.
 As the premier membership and accrediting body for institutions offering undergraduate, master’s and doctorate degrees in business and accounting, the association also conducts a wide array of conferences and seminar programs at locations throughout the world.
 AACSB’s global headquarters is located in Tampa, Florida, USA and its Asia headquarters is located in Singapore.

-Minnesota State University Moorhead’s Athletic Training program is currently in probationary status and working towards being accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Minnesota State University Moorhead’s Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program is currently on "Probation."

 The baccalaureate degree in nursing and the master's degree in nursing programs at Minnesota State University Moorhead are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC, 20036, 202-887-6791.
 MSUM is accredited by the Higher Learning commission of the North Central Association of Colleges and Schools at the Baccalaureate and Master’s degree level.

 Minnesota State University Moorhead’s graduate program in Counseling and Student Affairs has specialized accreditation from the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The specialized accreditation is granted by CACREP which is an accrediting body recognized by the Council for Higher Education Accreditation.
 The program offers three CACREP accredited emphases: Clinical Mental Health Counseling, School Counseling (K-12), and Student Affairs and College Counseling.